-The Gross Domestic Product (GDP) in Kenya expanded 4.90 percent in the first quarter of 2025 over the same quarter of the previous year.
+The Gross Domestic Product (GDP) in Kenya expanded 4.90 percent in the third quarter of 2025 over the same quarter of the previous year.
 GDP Annual Growth Rate in Kenya averaged 4.84 percent from 2004 until 2025, reaching an all time high of 10.30 percent in the second quarter of 2021 and a record low of -4.10 percent in the second quarter of 2020.
 This page provides the latest reported value for - Kenya GDP Annual Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Kenya GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2025.
+Kenya GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on February of 2026.

 Calendar GMT Reference Actual Previous Consensus TEForecast